-- 9. Define the reuse of the church building (Development Area B) limited to institutional uses as permitted in the MUDD district and residential. - 10.
+- 9. Define the reuse of the church building (Development Area B) limited to institutional uses as permitted in the MUDD district and residential.
+Partially addressed by further limiting the uses.
+However, event/gathering/activity should be further defined and explain the nature of the uses. - 10.
 Reduce the residential density to be of similar density and character of the existing neighborhood.
+Partially addressed by orienting homes toward Whiting Street.
+However, the height and density issues remain.